-Strong Moderate Weak 40 - 31 points 30 - 20 points 19 - 0 points Budget narrative provided and calculations are correct.
-Budget narrative provided for most expenses and calculations have no major errors.
-Budget narrative calculations are incorrect or not included.
+Strong Moderate Weak 40 - 31 points 30 - 20 points 19 - 0 points Budget narrative provided for each line item.
+Budget narrative provided for most line items.
+Budget formulas are provided for Budget narratives not provided.
+Budget formula calculations are Budget formulas are provided for each line item, and calculations are correct. most of the line items, and calculations have no major errors. incorrect or not included.
 Budget (40 points) Budget clearly reflects activities discussed in Project Activities.
-Budget narrative reflects most activities discussed in Project Activities.
-Most expenses are allowable based on Budget is not reflective of what was discussed in Project Activities.
-Expenses are allowable based on funding source and Request for Application. funding source and Request for Application. • Minor questions concerning some line items.
+Budget reflects most activities discussed in Project Activities.
+Most expenses are allowable based Budget is not reflective of what was discussed in Project Activities.
+Expenses are allowable based on the funding source and the Request for Application. on the funding source and Request for Application.
+Minor questions concerning some line items.
 Expenses are not allowed based on funding source and Request for Application.
-20 - 15 points 14 - 9 points 8 - 0 points Sustainability Plan (20 points) Applicant has a clear plan for how program services will continue without federal funding.
-Applicant has discussed its ability to raise funds outside of federal funding.
-Applicant discusses plan for continuing program services without federal funding.
-Applicant's ability to raise funds outside of federal funding is limited.
-Applicant does not demonstrate that it has a plan for how program services will continue without federal funds.
-Applicant has not discussed its ability to raise funds outside of federal Ü Ü funding.
+20 - 15 points 14 - 9 points 8 - 0 points Applicant provides its project budget.
+Applicant provides project budget, Applicant does not provide project Applicant provides its organizational but not organizational budget. budget or organizational budget budget.
+Federal funding (FVPSA, STOP, VOCA) Applicant does not demonstrate Federal funding (FVPSA, STOP, VOCA) provides 51% to 80% of the that it has a plan for how program provides no more than 50% of the organization's total operational budget. services will continue without Sustainability Plan (20 points) ity Plan (20 points) organization's total operational budget. • Applicant describes its current efforts to leverage its community and other Applicant discusses plan for federal funds. continuing program services without federal funding.
+Federal funding (FVPSA, STOP, funding sources in support of Applicant's ability to raise funds VOCA) provides more than 80% of the organization's total operational sustainability beyond federal funding. outside of federal funding is limited. budget.
+Applicant has not discussed its ability to raise funds outside of federal funding.